 5. How do you practice a balance beam?

 Using a balance beam is quite easy.
 You can practice kicks, walks, jumps, rolls, handstands, and cartwheels, depending on your experience level.

 After a thorough review of the balance beams in this article, our best gymnastics balance beam for home use is the The Beam Store 8' Suede Balance Beam.
-With its solid wood core, stable base, and 250 lbs limit, it is perfect for home use.
-It is 8 feet long, and it has a non-slip covering to keep your kids safe while using it.
+With its solid wood core, stable base, and 250 lbs limit, it is the perfect kids balance beam for home use.
+It is 8 feet long, and it has a non-slip covering to keep us safe while using it.

 Our value pick would be the MaxKare Adjustable Balance Beam.
 It is a versatile beam that allows gymnasts of different skill levels to use it comfortably.
 It can switch between modes, and it has three different height levels.
 It is also stable, with a secure rubber foot.
 You get these features at a reasonable price compared to similar beams.